Harms of Gender Exclusivity and Challenges in Non-Binary Representation in Language Technologies: Survey

 89.5\% of respondents indicated Yes, while 10.4\% indicated No. \\

 \textbf{Q: } Does it cause representational harm?
 Please provide an example(s). (text field) \\

 \textbf{Q: } What’s the severity of the representational harm?
 (1-5 scale) \\

-Respondents overwhelmingly discussed the harm of machine translation systems "translating from a language where pronouns are unmarked for gender, and picking a gender grounded in stereotypes associated with the rest of the sentence" in the translation in the target language.
-Many respondents raised the example of translating "`3SG is a nurse' (in some language) to `She is a nurse' in English and `3SG is a doctor' (in some language) to `He is a doctor' in English".
-Another example, based in heteronormativity, is Google Translate French-to-English "translates `sa femme' (his/her/their wife) as `his wife' and `son mari' (his/her/their husband) as `her husband' even in sentences with context, e.g. `Elle et sa femme se sont mariées hier' (`she and her wife got married yesterday') is translated as `she and his wife got married yesterday'".
+Respondents overwhelmingly discussed the harm of machine translation systems ``translating from a language where pronouns are unmarked for gender, and picking a gender grounded in stereotypes associated with the rest of the sentence'' in the translation in the target language.
+Many respondents raised the example of translating ```3SG is a nurse' (in some language) to `She is a nurse' in English and `3SG is a doctor' (in some language) to `He is a doctor' in English''.
+Another example, based in heteronormativity, is Google Translate French-to-English ``translates `sa femme' (his/her/their wife) as `his wife' and `son mari' (his/her/their husband) as `her husband' even in sentences with context, e.g. `Elle et sa femme se sont mariées hier' (`she and her wife got married yesterday') is translated as `she and his wife got married yesterday'''.

-Furthermore, the long-established gender-neutral pronouns "`hen' and `hän' from Swedish and Finnish" and "strategies to mix gendered inflections" all often "automatically translate to `her' or `him'" in English.
-In addition, machine translation systems can "misinterpret non-binary names and pronouns as referring to objects, thereby dehumanizing non-binary people".
-This can lead to nonbinary people being misgendered if their pronouns don't align with the ones that the machine translation system imposed upon them.
-Moreover, "if neopronouns aren't even represented, then this also contributes to erasure of queer identity"; it's likely that neopronouns "are represented as unknown tokens," which can be problematic.
+Furthermore, the long-established gender-neutral pronouns ```hen' and `hän' from Swedish and Finnish'' and ``strategies to mix gendered inflections'' all often ``automatically translate to `her' or `him''' in English.
+In addition, machine translation systems can ``misinterpret non-binary names and pronouns as referring to objects, thereby dehumanizing non-binary people''.
+This can lead to nonbinary people being misgendered if their pronouns do not align with the ones that the machine translation system imposed upon them.
+Moreover, ``if neopronouns are not even represented, then this also contributes to erasure of queer identity''; it is likely that neopronouns ``are represented as unknown tokens,'' which can be problematic.

-Additionally, many grammatically-gendered languages lack non-binary gender options, so a person may have their gender incorrectly "binary-ified" in the target language, which constitutes misgendering and "is hurtful".
+Additionally, many grammatically-gendered languages lack non-binary gender options, so a person may have their gender incorrectly ``binary-ified'' in the target language, which constitutes misgendering and ``is hurtful''.

-Finally, differences in how languages talk about non-binary people are "extremely nuanced", which can lead to "extremely disrespectful" translations.
-One respondent explained that, while "a common and accepted way to refer to trans people in Thailand is the word `kathoey', which translates to `ladyboy'", if someone called this respondent a "ladyboy" in English, the respondent would be extremely offended.
+Finally, differences in how languages talk about non-binary people are ``extremely nuanced'', which can lead to ``extremely disrespectful'' translations.
+One respondent explained that, while ``a common and accepted way to refer to trans people in Thailand is the word `kathoey', which translates to `ladyboy''', if someone called this respondent a ``ladyboy'' in English, the respondent would be extremely offended.